accellera-official/systemc/examples/sysc/2.1/sc_report/README.txt

 The class sc_report the report representation.

-The class sc_report is derived from the std::exception class.
-An instance of the class could be accessed either through its cached copy or in the catch block of C++ "try {} catch (const sc_report & ex) {}" construction.
+An instance of the class could be accessed either through its cached copy or in the catch block of C++ "try {} catch (const sc_exception & ex) {}" construction.
+To access the report the method sc_exception::get_report() is available.
 Use sc_report_handler::get_cached_report() to access the cached copy of the report.
 Instances of the sc_report can be copied by copy constructor and assignment operator means.
+It is not allowed to create an empty report.

 The sc_report Class